Furstenberg systems of bounded multiplicative functions and applications: Introduction and main results

 Furthermore, the convergence is uniform in $y\in Y$. \end{theorem} \begin{remarks} $\bullet$ Using rotations on finite cyclic groups, one deduces that non-correlation (using logarithmic averages) of $f$ with all periodic sequences (which implies strong aperiodicity in the real valued case) is a necessary assumption for the conclusion to hold.

 $\bullet$ We believe that the countability assumption on the number of ergodic invariant measures of $(Y,R)$ can be dropped.
 In the case where $f$ is the M\"obius function, this is equivalent to the logarithmically averaged variant of the Sarnak conjecture. \end{remarks} An interesting consequence of the previous result is a statement about the block complexity of multiplicative functions $f\colon \N\to \mathbb{U}$ that have finite range.
-In the next statement we denote by $P_f(n)$ the number of patterns of size $n$ that are taken by consecutive values of $f$ (see Section~\ref{SS:Superlinear} for a more formal definition). \begin{theorem} If the multiplicative function $f\colon\N\to \mathbb{U}$ has finite range, is strongly aperiodic, and does not converge to zero in logarithmic density, then $\lim_{n\to\infty}\frac{P_f(n)}{n}=\infty$. \end{theorem} \begin{remarks} $\bullet$ In fact, we establish a stronger statement, if $a\colon \N\to \C$ has finite range and linear block growth, then $\lim_{N\to\infty}\frac{1}{\log{N}}\sum_{n=1}^N \frac{a(n) \, f(n)}{n}=0$.
+In the next statement we denote by $P_f(n)$ the number of patterns of size $n$ that are taken by consecutive values of $f$ (see Section~\ref{SS:Superlinear} for a more formal definition). \begin{theorem} If the multiplicative function $f\colon\N\to \mathbb{U}$ has finite range, is strongly aperiodic, and does not converge to zero in logarithmic density, then $\lim_{n\to\infty}\frac{P_f(n)}{n}=\infty$. \end{theorem} \begin{remarks} $\bullet$ In fact, we establish a stronger statement, if $a\colon \N\to \C$ has finite range and linear block growth, then $\lim_{N\to\infty}\frac{1}{\log{N}}\sum_{n=1}^N \frac{a(n) \, f(n)}{n}=0$ for every strongly aperiodic multiplicative function $f\colon \N\to\mathbb{U}$.
 Thus, even if we modify the values of $f$ on a set of logarithmic density $0$, using values taken from a finite set of complex numbers, the new sequence still has super-linear block growth.

 $\bullet$ The assumptions are satisfied if $f$ takes only the values $\pm 1$ and is aperiodic, meaning, it does not correlate with any periodic sequence.
-To the best of our knowledge, previously, it was not even known that for such multiplicative functions we have $\lim_{n\to \infty}(P_f(n)-n)=\infty$.
-On the other hand, a conjecture of Elliott~\cite{El90,El94} predicts if $f\colon \N\to \{-1,1\}$ is aperiodic, then $P_f(n)=2^n$ for every $n\in\N$, and if $f\colon \N\to\mathbb{U}$ has finite range and is strongly aperiodic, then $P_f(n)$ grows exponentially. \end{remarks} Henceforth, whenever needed, we assume that a multiplicative function $f\colon \N\to \mathbb{U}$ is extended to the integers in an arbitrary way.
+Previously, it was not even known that for such multiplicative functions we have $\lim_{n\to \infty}(P_f(n)-n)=\infty$.
+On the other hand, a conjecture of Elliott~\cite{El90,El94} predicts if $f\colon \N\to \{-1,1\}$ is aperiodic, then $P_f(n)=2^n$ for every $n\in\N$, and if $f\colon \N\to\mathbb{U}$ has finite range, is strongly aperiodic, and does not converge to zero in logarithmic density, then $P_f(n)$ grows exponentially. \end{remarks} Henceforth, whenever needed, we assume that a multiplicative function $f\colon \N\to \mathbb{U}$ is extended to the integers in an arbitrary way.